-- Press the MENU key twice to access the tabbed Main Menu, then press the RIGHT Cursor key until the Setup tab is selected. - 2.
-Press the DOWN Cursor key to highlight Select Views, and press the RIGHT Cursor key to access the Select Views submenu. - 3.
-Press the UP or DOWN Cursor keys to select a View. - Press the LEFT or RIGHT Cursor keys to change the status of the view from Hidden to Visible or vice versa.
+- 1. Press the MENU key twice to access the tabbed Main Menu, then press the RIGHT Cursor key until the Views tab is selected. - 2.
+Press the UP or DOWN Cursor keys to select a View. - 3.
+Press the RIGHT or LEFT Cursor keys to change the status of the view from Hidden to Visible or vice versa.